The L1-Potts functional for robust jump-sparse reconstruction: Robustness of the -Potts functional to mildly blurred data

 Since $u$ does not equal $g,$ we find at least one interval $J_i$ where the jump locations $j_i$ of $g$ and the corresponding jump location $x_i$ of $u$ do not coincide.
 We show that

 on each $J_i$ where the jumps of $g$ and $u$ do not coincide.
 This implies, as $g$ and $u$ have the same number of jumps, that $P_\gamma(u) > P_\gamma(g).$

 To complete the proof it remains to show \eqref{eq:u_norm_larger_than_f_norm}.
-To this end, we denote the lefthand and righthand boundary of $J_i$ by $l$ and $r,$ respectively.
+To this end, we denote the left hand and right hand boundary of $J_i$ by $l$ and $r,$ respectively.
 We note that $g(l) = u(l^-),$ $g(r) = u(r^+),$ and $g$ jumps at $\tfrac{1}2 (l+r) = j_i.$ Recall that, by assumption, the jump location $x_i$ of $u$ fulfills $x_i \neq j_i.$ The symmetry of $K$ implies that the mass of $K$ on the negative half axis equals that on the positive half axis, which in turn yields

 Since $K$ is positive, $K * g$ is monotone on $J_i.$ Together with the above equation \eqref{eq:mitte_ist_mitte}, this implies